siljaros1994/Hugverk1/README.md

 A website that connects induviduals who seek sperm- or egg donors.

 ## Uppsetning og keyrsla
-keyrið pgAdmin 4.
+Run pgAdmin 4.
-Farið í terminal og skrifið mvn spring-boot:run til að keyra.
+Go to terminal and write mvn spring-boot:run to run the system.